sjbylo/container-workshop/10-cicd-promoting-to-production/README.md

 oc tag vote-app:latest vote-app:prod
 ```

-This will create a new tag ("prod") that's pointing to a specific version of the app.
+This will create a new tag ("prod") that's pointing to a specific version of the application.
 This is the version that will run in production.
 This provides fine-grained control of what exactly is running in production.
 Only if the image is "promoted" by
 tagging it like this, will it run in production.